 Designers have a lot of tools in their toolbox and there are always new ones to add.
 Reverse engineering is one of the most important ones and was helpful for making the transition quickly and effectively.

-She honed her skills with Sketch and InVision while studying how to do UX research, user testing, and all types of design—interaction, visual, UI and more.
+She honed her skills with Figma, Sketch, and InVision while studying how to do UX research, user testing, and all types of design—interaction, visual, UI and more.